Supercolony-net/Open-Grants-Program/applications/openbrush.md

 ### Project Details

 The open brush should be the starting point for smart contract developers from Ethereum.
-It will contain the same folder structure and documentation that describes the differences between ink! and Solidity, how developers should change their mindset, how to design their project, how to deploy contract and test them, etc.
+It will contain the same folder structure as openzeppelin and documentation that describes the differences between ink! and Solidity, how developers should change their mindset, how to design their project, how to deploy contract and test them, etc.